 To assemble the crepe cake

-- Choose a pretty plate or a cake stand and place the first crepe on it, spread approximately ¼ cup of the blood orange blossom ricotta cream with a spatula, drizzle with 1 tbsp of blood orange syrup.
+- Choose a pretty plate or a cake stand and place the first crepe on it, spread approximately ¼ cup of the blood orange ricotta cream with a spatula, drizzle with 1 tbsp of blood orange syrup.
 Repeat until all crepes are gone.

 - Drizzle the top of the crepe cake with additional blood orange syrup, decorate with blood orange slices and refrigerate for at least 1 hour for the cream to firm up and for the cake to soak up all the flavours.